camphan12993/animated-flip-card/README.md

-# Animated Flip Card in Flutter
+# Card Flip Animation for Flutter

 A simple Flutter UI.